Feedback

 Sheet 84

 The slender and splendid pillar-stone stands 5.1 metres high.
 It is to be found just over 200 metres SE of the Coastguard Station at Ballycrovane harbour in a field to the W of the road.
-Visitors may be charged for crossing the field, but the stone can be seen well from the nearby roads.
+Visitors may be charged for crossing the field, but the stone can be sen well from the nearby roads.
 It was probably erected long before the Ogam was cut into it, because of the bad placing of the upper letters of the inscription, which reads:

 MAQI DECCEDDAS AVI TURANIAS (Of the son of Deich, descendant of Torainn).